Journal of Simulation Engineering

 - show how their work advances the current state of understanding, why the advance matters, and how these advances can be exploited in practice or by other researchers;

-- clearly acknowledge the contributions of their predecessors; if a paper introduces new terminology or techniques, it should also explain why current terminology or techniques are insufficient.
+- clearly acknowledge the contributions of their predecessors; if an article introduces new terminology or techniques, it should also explain why current terminology or techniques are insufficient.